SAP-samples/teched2022-AD280/README.md

 ## Overview

-This session introduces attendees to the creation of an SAP Build Work Zone, standard edition (formerly known as SAP Launchpad service) site in their free trial account.
+This session introduces attendees to the creation of SAP Launchpad service site in their free trial account.
 Attendees will learn how to consume federated content from an SAP S/4HANA systems and how to add a custom developed app to the site.

 ## Requirements